With Barty leading the top rivals, Osaka defends her US Open title.

 Barty, who is in her 83rd week at the top of the world rankings, has won both Wimbledon and Cincinnati, putting her in excellent condition heading into the Flushing Meadows fortnight.

-Miami, Melbourne, and Stuttgart are among the 25-year-old Australian’s 2021 titles.
+The 25-year-old Australian’s 2021 titles include Miami, Melbourne, and Stuttgart, bringing her total to 13 during her career.

+“I feel at ease and prepared,” Barty says.
 Brief News from Washington Newsday.